How Layered Process Audits Could Have Saved 15 Million J&J Vaccines

 The Johnson & Johnson vaccine boasts that individuals only need a single dose of the coronavirus vaccine as opposed to Pfizer and Moderna’s 2 doses, which meant that J&J vaccine vials could go a longer way in President Biden’s plan to have enough vaccines for every U.S. adult by this summer.
 With 15 million doses discarded as waste, this setback leaves an equal number of Americans potentially at risk of infection.

 This error will also have financial and reputational implications for both Johnson & Johnson and Emergent.
 For any who already had concerns about the speed at which the coronavirus vaccine was developed, at minimum there may be skepticism about the quality and safety supervision in place.
+Additionally, the Emergent facility where the incident took place was temporarily shut down on April 19 pending the results of an FDA inspection.
 Reportedly there are still plans for 100 million J&J vaccines by the end of May, but who knows how this setback will actually impact that outcome?

 Was Prevention Possible?